Joint-Development-Foundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

 ### Membership Roles & Expectations

-#### {{PROJECT-NAME}} Membership
+#### {{PROJECT-SHORTNAME}} Membership

-{{PROJECT-NAME}} Members are eligible Organizations that have signed the Membership Agreement at the Steering, General, or Contributor level.
+{{PROJECT-SHORTNAME}} Members are eligible Organizations that have signed the Membership Agreement at the Steering, General, or Contributor level.
 Members may appoint individual representatives from their Organization or Affiliate to participate in Working Groups and Committees.
-All Members and their selected representatives are expected to abide by the Code of Conduct, Contributing, Governance, and License policies as set forth in the {{PROJECT-NAME}} Membership Agreement.
+All Members and their selected representatives are expected to abide by the Code of Conduct, Contributing, Governance, and License policies as set forth in the {{PROJECT-SHORTNAME}} Membership Agreement, located at {{MEMBERSHIP-AGREEMENT}}.

 Trade Associations, Industry Forums, Standards Developing or Open Source organizations, and other Membership-based organizations are not eligible for Membership and should participate under the terms of a mutually-agreed MOU.
 Individuals are not eligible for Membership, but may make contributions to public repositories under the terms of that repository's open source license(s) and may be permitted to provide other contributions under the terms of the Non-Member Participation Agreement in the Membership Agreement (Appendix C).

 The table below summarizes the rights granted to each level for participation in the technical project, per the terms of the Project and Working Group charters.
-In addition to these rights, the Steering Committee may outline additional membership benefits, fees, or requirements for each level which can be found at {{MEMBERSHIP-URL}} if applicable.
+In addition to these rights, the Steering Committee may outline additional membership benefits, fees, or requirements for each level which can be found at {{PROJECT-URL}} if applicable.

 ```
 Note: Provide a description of the expectations for each participation level *as it pertains to the technical deliverables* - refer to the Membership Agreement to confirm the correct selections for your Project.